asicudl/mobileapp-udl/README.md

 ## Technology

-We'll use IONIC stack to this app.
-That uses:
+We use IONIC stack to build this app.
+That's based on:
 * AngularJS
 * Phonegap
 * SASS